Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Text Files - Python.md

 - Hit Properties
 - Copy the path

-After copying the path you could put it in a variable
+After copying the path you could put it in a variable.

 ### Example: Path of a File